Gibraltar Betting and Gaming Association: Members

 The GBGA is funded by its members, and the majority of remote gambling licence holders holding licences issued by the Gibraltar Gambling Commissioner are members.
 Members include household names in the gambling industry such as Bet365, Betfair, Ladbrokes and William Hill.

 Purpose

-The GBGA's purpose is to speak on behalf of the Gibraltar remote gambling licensees on matters of legal and regulatory importance to the gambling industry, when engaging in dialogue with relevant authorities around the world.
+The GBGA's purpose is to speak on behalf of the Gibraltar remote gambling licencees on matters of legal and regulatory importance to the gambling industry, when engaging in dialogue with relevant authorities around the world.
 It also aims to provide governments, legislators and policy makers with a better understanding of the gambling industry and its importance to Gibraltar.
 The GBGA has operated since January 2005, however in April 2013 it was incorporated into corporate form.

 Peter Howitt, was appointed Chief Executive of the GBGA in May 2013.
 Peter is the founder of Ramparts, a law firm in Gibraltar.
 The GBGA also receives consultancy advice from Sir Peter Caruana, the ex Chief Minister of Gibraltar.